day8/re-frame/README.md

   handlers <----------------------------------------  (dispatch [event-id  other params])
 ```

-**Rule**:  `components` are as passive as possible when it comes to handling events.
-They should do the minimum in this regard.
-On the other hand, `components` can be as complex as needed when it comes to creating the visuals.
+**Rule**:  `components` are as passive and minimal as possible when it comes to handling events.
+They `dispatch` and nothing more.

 ### Event Handlers

 Collectively, event handlers provide the control logic in a re-frame application.

-Almost all event handlers mutate `app-db` in some way.
-Adding an item here, or deleting that one there.
+Almost all event handlers mutate `app-db` in some way: adding an item here, or deleting that one there.
 So, often CRUD, but sometimes much more, and sometimes with async results.

 Even though handlers appear to be about `app-db` mutation, re-frame requires them to be pure functions with a signature of: